emberjs/data/BREAKING_CHANGES.md

 blurred.

-If you are sideloading data in your application and you are using DS.RESTAdapter, you will need to utilize the new DS.RESTAdapter configure method for configuration:
+If you are sideloading data in your application and you are using JSONSerializer (like the DS.RESTAdapter does by default), you will need to utilize the DS.Adapter configure method for configuration:

 ```js
 DS.RESTAdapter.configure('App.Post', {